CouncilofLorien/counciloflorien.github.io/docs/cards/H/heedless-revelry.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on a non-Ringwraith company that is not moving.*** Make a roll (or draw a #) for each untapped non-Wizard character in the company; modify this roll by -2 for hero characters.
 If the result is greater than the character's mind, the character becomes tapped.  <br>&ensp;Alternatively, may be revealed as an on-guard card on a company after the successful play of an item, ally, or faction.
-Tapp all untapped non-Ringwraith, non-Wizard characters in the company.
+Tap all untapped non-Ringwraith, non-Wizard characters in the company.
 >